How often do you feel guilty? How often do you feel like you are not getting life right? How often does your life become what others want it to be?

-But holding onto guilt can lead to:
+But holding onto guilt can be damaging to your physical, mental and emotional life.
+It can lead to:

 Abuse and Trauma (including self-harm and substance abuse)

 All can have their origins in feelings of guilt and shame, the slow drip-feed of self doubt and self accusation that makes you feel less than.
-The Journey Through The Guilt Trip is your way to take back control and gain the freedom to live the life you were meant to lead
+The Journey Through The Guilt Trip is your way to take back control and gain the freedom to live the life you were meant to lead.

 The Journey Through The Guilt Trip Program has one aim - to give you the tools you need to take control of your life, away from constant guilt trips and feeling of being 'less than' and back to feeling in control, empowered and authentically you.